-With all this new quarterback talent taking control of college football in the Southeastern Conference, it got us thinking: who were the greatest quarterbacks to ever play in the SEC?
+This all begs the question: Who were the greatest quarterbacks to ever play in the SEC?

 There are a few factors that went into these selections.
-Balance between leading winning college football programs, and slinging the rock, helped to create a basic outline for who was most deserving to represent their university.
-Quarterbacks do more than throw the ball; they have to lead.
+Balance between leading winning programs and broad skill sets, from slinging the rock to running ability, helped create a basic outline for who was most deserving.
+Quarterbacks do more than throw the ball -- they have to lead.